ElijahGoodman/sha3/README.md

     SHAKE128(stdin)= 7F:9C:2B:A4:E8:8F:82:7D:61:60:45:50:76:05:85:3E
 ## Conclusion.

-I would like to hope that this implementation can be useful to someone.
+I would like to hope that this implementation will be useful to someone.

 Best wishes!